-Summary: configure apt pipelining
+Summary: Configure apt pipelining

 This module configures apt's Acquite::http::Pipeline-Depth option, which controls how apt handles HTTP pipelining.
 It may be useful for pipelining to be disabled, because some web servers, such as S3 do not pipeline properly (LP: #948461).

-The apt_pipelining config key may be set to false to disable pipelining altogether.
-This is the default behavior.
-If it is set to none, unchanged, or os, no change will be made to apt configuration and the default setting for the distro will be used.
-The pipeline depth can also be manually specified by setting apt_pipelining to a number.
-However, this is not recommended.
+Value configuration options for this module are:

+- false (Default): disable pipelining altogether - none, unchanged, or os: use distro default - <number>: Manually specify pipeline depth.
+This is not recommended.